craigmorrison/tech-test-ts/README.md

 Open `./src/userService.ts` and implement the `getUsersWithPopularPosts` function such that:

-- it returns users from the provided dataService as an array wrapped in a Promise
+1. It returns users from the provided dataService as an array wrapped in a Promise
-- ensure that each user has a "posts" field that contains all posts by that user
+2. Ensure that each user has a `posts` field that contains all posts by that user
-- the list of users should only include those who have written a "popular" post (any single post with 10 or more comments)
+3. The list of users should only include those who have written a "popular" post (any single post with 10 or more comments)

 ## Stretch goal